| | |

 the motive and the means to acquire WMD, they were only wrong in judging that he had already done so.
 By confronting

 Saddam when we did, we eliminated the greater risk that Saddam would have completed his quest to acquire WMD.
+Bush spoke well on Friday and he should speak like this more often:

 While it's perfectly legitimate to criticize my decision or the conduct of the war, it is deeply irresponsible to rewrite